We explain what to do when filing UK taxes abroad so that Brits living overseas can ensure they meet legal requirements and pay any taxes owed.

 If you’re liable for UK taxes as an expat, you must file an annual tax return and pay any tax owed to the UK Inland Revenue.

 The annual deadline for doing this depends on whether you are a UK resident or non-resident.
-UK residents have until 31 January each year to file their return for the previous tax year (e.g., until 31 January 2020 to file their 2018/19 tax return) if they are using the online self-assessment tax return system.
-If they are filing a return by paper, the deadline falls three months earlier on 31 October (e.g., 31 October 2019 for a 2018/19 tax return).
+UK residents have until 31 January each year to file their return for the previous tax year (e.g., until 31 January 2021 to file their 2019/20 tax return) if using the online self-assessment tax return system.
+If filing a return by paper, the deadline falls three months earlier on 31 October (e.g., 31 October 2020 for a 2019/20 tax return).

 Non-residents cannot access the online tax return system.
 They must file their annual return by 31 October each year if submitting by post.
 However, they can use the January deadline if they submit using commercial software or submit electronically through an accountant or financial professional.